busybox11/busybox11/README.md

 ### hi there
-###### French student intern

-I'm a full stack software developer, working with many technologies and tools.
+I'm a french full-stack software developer, working with many technologies and tools.

 Also a music addict and Spotify's biggest fan